 Contrarily to the linear and Lipschitz concentrations, convex concentration does not seem to be preserved through the product.
-To derive any results on the product from a convex concentration, we will thus develop the habit of returning on the linear concentration configuration which is weaker but in a sense ``stable'' on algebra, like the Lipschitz concentration.

-If we fail to maintain the concentration of the vectorial product, as implicitly evoked Lemma~\ref{lem:conc_superieure_vect_al}, we still have the concentration of the norm as it is a Lipschitz and convex map.
-That makes a fundamental difference with the linear concentration which entices an important result on quadratic forms quite similar to the Hanson-Wright inequality as found in \cite[Theorem 6.2.1]{Ver17} for instance.
-It is also a good improvement to \cite[Lemma~8]{ELK09}~: \begin{theoreme} Let us consider two integers $q,m\in \mathbb{N}$ and a random vector $Z \in \mathbb{R}^p$, two positive constants $C \geq e$ and $\sigma>0$ and a matrix $A \in \mathcal M_{p}$.
+To derive any results on the product from a convex concentration hypothesis, we will thus develop the habit of returning on the linear concentration configuration which is weaker but in a sense ``stable'' on algebra, like the Lipschitz concentration.
+However, we still have the concentration of the norm as it is a Lipschitz and convex map.
+That makes a fundamental difference with the linear concentration and that entices a second Hanson-Wright-like result (see Remark~\ref{rem:Hanson-Write}).
+It is also a good improvement to \cite[Lemma~8]{ELK09}~: \begin{theorem} Let us consider two integers $q,m\in \mathbb{N}$ and a random vector $Z \in \mathbb{R}^p$, two positive constants $C \geq e$ and $\sigma>0$ and a matrix $A \in \mathcal M_{p}$.
 If we suppose that $Z \overset{\mathbb{E}}{\propto}_c C e^{- (\, \cdot\,/\sigma )^q}$ then we have~:

-It is possible to replace the mean with the median if needed. \end{theoreme}
+It is possible to replace the mean with a median if needed. \end{theorem}